dat-ecosystem-archive/dat-node/readme.md

 * `peers.total` - total number of connected peers
 * `peers.complete` - connected peers with all the content data
-* `peers.downloadingFrom` - connected peers the user has downloaded data from

 #### `dat.pause()`